heldeen/cf-signal-resource-bundle/README.md

 Dropwizard bundle to signal the AWS AutoScalingGroup via the AWS CloudFormation SignalResource API when running on an AWS EC2 instance.

+## Why does this exist ##

+If you're deploying [Dropwizard](http://dropwizard.io) webservices on AWS using [CloudFormation Templates](https://aws.amazon.com/cloudformation/) and [AutoScaling Groups](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html) with [Rolling Updates](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html) then this is the bundle you've been looking for!

+In short it makes your time to perform a rolling deploy as short as possible as it only depends on how fast your app can start.
+It's very handy when you app needs to do some work at startup sometimes (database migrations, provisioning, etc), but not others.

+## How to Use this bundle ##

+### CloudFormation Template ###

+The key here is to set the `Resources.<YourASG_Name>.UpdatePolicy.WaitOnResourceSignals` to `true`.
+You can read up on what that means exactly [here](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html#cfn-attributes-updatepolicy-rollingupdate-waitonresourcesignals) but the TL;DR is have the rolling update wait until signaled that everything worked to continue.
+This bundle provides that signaling!

+    {
+      "AWSTemplateFormatVersion" : "2010-09-09",
+      "Description" : "AWS CloudFormation for a Dropwizard.io Webservice using instances in a AutoScalingGroup.", "Parameters" : {...},
+      "Resources" : {
+        "DropwizardWebserviceASG" : {
+          "Type" : "AWS::AutoScaling::AutoScalingGroup",
+          "UpdatePolicy" : {
+            "AutoScalingRollingUpdate": {
+              "MaxBatchSize": "2",
+              "MinInstancesInService": 2,
+              "PauseTime": "PT10M",
+              "SuspendProcesses": [
+                "HealthCheck",
+                "ReplaceUnhealthy",
+                "AZRebalance",
+                "AlarmNotification",
+                "ScheduledActions"
+              ],
+              "WaitOnResourceSignals": "true"
+            }
+          },
+          "Properties" : {
+            "AvailabilityZones" : [
+              "us-west-2a",
+              "us-west-2b"
+            ],
+            "LaunchConfigurationName" : { "Ref" : "LaunchConfig" },
+            "MinSize" : 2,
+            "MaxSize" : 8
+          }
+        },
+        {...other resources}
+      }
+    }

 ### Maven Dependency ###

+Add this to your Dropwizard Webservice pom.xml.

     <dependency>
       <groupId>net.eldeen.dropwizard</groupId>